FIFA Seattle 2025 and 2026

 Ticket Price Drops Due to Low Demand

 FIFA had implemented dramatic price cuts, sometimes by as much as half, after poor initial sales5.
 In Miami, students were offered five tickets for $20 (effectively $4 per ticket) to see Lionel Messi play34.
-Seattle Sounders fans have reportedly received offers for free tickets3.
+Seattle Sounders fans reportedly received offers for free tickets3.

 PSG Nicknames: Les Parisiens, Les Rouge et Bleu